DisnakeDev/disnake/docs/api.rst

 .. function:: on_auto_moderation_rule_create(rule)

-    Called when an :class:`AutomodRule` is created.
+    Called when an :class:`AutoModRule` is created.
     You must have the :attr:`~Permissions.manage_guild` permission to receive this.

     This requires :attr:`Intents.auto_moderation_configuration` to be enabled.